ViktorKrpn/alteos_test/README.md

 ### Prerequisites

-Before starting the app, please make sure that you have installed node, docker, docker-compose on your maschine.
+Before starting the app, please make sure that you have installed node.js, docker, docker-compose on your maschine.

 ### Installing